Bad Brains Logo

 Bad Brains Logo 1982

 The first emblem consists of the name executed in the red, uneven font.
-Thanks to a double bright yellow and green outline, letters appear to be highlighted.
-The idea of the emblem belonged to the director of the ROIR label, where the band’s first album was recorded – Bad Brains.
-Although stylistically, the symbol was more suitable for the second disc – Rock for Light.
+Thanks to a double bright yellow-and-green outline, the letters appear to be highlighted.
+The idea for the emblem belonged to the director of the ROIR label, where the band’s first album, Bad Brains, was recorded.
+Although stylistically, the symbol was better suited to the second disc, Rock for Light.

-The highlighting indicates expression and speed—a distinctive style of the musicians – fast and intense execution of complex motifs.
+The highlighting indicates expression and speed, a distinctive style of the musicians: fast, intense execution of complex motifs.

 The band’s name did not come immediately.
 In 1977, the group was called Mind Power and played jazz.
-The guys took the name Bad Brains when they decided to change the style of music to rock.
-The name was chosen for the punk-rock pioneers – the Ramones, who have the song “Bad Brain.”
+The guys took the name Bad Brains when they decided to change their musical style to rock.
+The name was chosen for the punk-rock pioneers, the Ramones, who have the song “Bad Brain.”

 1986 – 1995